Reports

 Slippage refers to how much you lose by crossing the spread when buying or selling an ETF.
 It’s calculated by the average percentage difference between the best buyer and seller during market hours.

-By comparison the average Australian Equity managed fund offered on the ASX mFunds platform charges a bid/ask spread of 0.55% which is more than 27x more than VAS!
-ETFs have much lower slippage than most active funds which means investors aren’t starting behind the 8 ball when they invest.
+By comparison the average Australian Equity managed fund offered on the ASX mFunds platform charges a bid/ask spread of 0.55% – more than 27 times more than VAS and A200!

 Liquidity

-VAS has the highest liquidity in the category, dominating with over $30 million being traded per day.
-IOZ is the second highest at $19 million while A200 and STW are behind followed by MVW which has the lowest volume traded.
+VAS has the highest liquidity in the category, with over $21 million being traded per day.
+IOZ is the second highest at over $14 million while A200 follows behind at $9 million.

 Returns